How Do We Prevent Infection?

 - Improve indoor air quality and maximize fresh air by going outdoors as much as possible.

 - All SFUSD staff will need to be vaccinated unless they qualify for an exception.
-Non-vaccinated staff will be tested every week.

 - SFUSD continues to offer multiple testing options for staff and families.